G-Node/tonic/docs/labproject.md

 ## Form

-The Form consists of a two pages.
+The Form consists of two pages.

 The first page consists of three elements:
 1. Lab organisation: The name of the organisation in which the repository is going to be created.